bergben/ng2-file-input/README.md

 ```
 The on-action event will fire whenever an action to the file input happens, returning the following object:
 ```
+    id: //the file input's id that emits the action (useful if you use the service and handle multiple file inputs, see below)
     currentFiles: //list of the current files
     action: //see Enum below
     file: //the file that caused the action